iver-wharf/rfcs/_published/0016-wharf-api-endpoints-cleanup.md

 approach.
 This will render most of the "provider to API" communication obsolete as the API will rely on the provider's responses instead of requests.

-Again, it's of utter importance that the old endpoints works as before, otherwise this will break Wharf for a long while.
+Again, it's of utmost importance that the old endpoints works as before, otherwise this will break Wharf for a long while.

 ## Alternative solutions